Supergroup BF action for supergravity: Introduction

 \section{Introduction}

-The problem of quantization of gravity has been for many years the focus of activity for many people.
-The most promising approaches to solve it have been superstring theory and loop quantization \cite{loop}, the last one based on the Ashtekar hamiltonian formulation.
-In a similar direction, there are attempts to quantize in a diffeomorphism invariant setting, by means of a graph approach of the path integral formulation of the Pleba\'nski action \cite{reisenberger1}, i.e. spin-foam \cite{baez} or state-sum models, in which the simplicity constraints impose conditions on the allowed representations of the associated symmetry group \cite{pietri}.
+The problem of quantization of gravity is one the most important unsolved problems in physics.
+The most promising approaches to solve it have been superstring theory and loop quantization \cite{loop}.
+In the loop approach, quantization can be done in a diffeomorphism invariant setting, by means of a graph approach of the path integral formulation of Pleba\'nski complex BF action \cite{reisenberger1}, i.e. by spin-foam \cite{baez} or state-sum models, in which the metricity (simplicity) constraints of the $B$-field impose conditions on the allowed representations of the associated symmetry group \cite{pietri}.
 Inversely, starting from spin-foam models, the Pleba\'nski action turns out in the continuum limit \cite{crane,baez}.